 Transparency is an important topic for the whole industry.
-Especially since 2020, when a report from trade body ISBA revealed that nearly half (49 percent) of ad buys evaporated before reaching publishers.
+Especially since 2020, when a report from trade body ISBA revealed that nearly half (49%) of ad buys evaporated before reaching publishers.
 By moving marketing in-house, you get an understanding of where exactly your money is being spent, by taking control of your programmatic media buying and optimising for the greatest return on investment (ROI).

 Transparency applies to time, too.
-In the 2021 Bannerflow State of In-housing report, 59% say in-housing will improve agency transparency.
+In the 2021 Bannerflow State of In-housing report, 59% said in-housing will improve agency transparency.
 This entails knowledge and understanding of the time it takes to complete marketing functions.
 As an example, producing display advertising should take days rather than weeks.

 Saving money is always a great advantage, and one of the greatest that in-housing enables.
 Doing some marketing functions in-house will most likely help cutting costs, especially along with the knowledge and control over exactly where and how your money is being spent.

 Developing competencies and new skill sets in-house, such as media buying, can also save budget in the long run.
 Or, it can be a great opportunity to reallocate budget.
-Our 2020 survey shows that 65 percent of those respondents who increased their head count by 3–5 people have also decreased their agency spend — suggesting a reallocation there of in-house expenditure and a correlating reduction in resources spent outside the organization.
+Our 2020 survey shows that 65 percent of those respondents who increased their head count by 3–5 people have also decreased their agency spend — suggesting a reallocation there of in-house expenditure and a correlating reduction in resources spent outside the organisation.

 3. Data usage

 It’s no secret that marketing departments hold a lot of data.
 Keeping that data in-house is a great way to make sure it’s secure, as well as it enables marketing departments to act upon it instantly.
 As a result, building competency to understand and work with that data internally becomes both crucial and very valuable.